 What is Onion Bhaji?

 Onion Bhaji is a popular restaurant and takeaway favorite in the UK.
-It is a deep-fried crispy Indian appetizer served with tamarind chutney and coriander mint chutney.
-The batter is made with chickpea flour ( gram flour), Ground spice powders, coriander leaves, and very little water.
-Chickpea flour is inexpensive and easily available in your local superstores or Asian stores.
+It is a deep-fried crispy onion fritters Indian appetizer served with tamarind chutney and coriander mint chutney.
+The batter is made with chickpea flour (gram flour), ground spice powders, coriander leaves, and very little water.

 Keep in mind - The Air fryer Onion Bhaji and Deep Fried Onion Bhaji have different textures due to the nature of cooking and the limited amount of oil in the recipe.